The Home and the World: Nikhilesh

 Nikhil is seen and described as an educated and gentle man.
 He is from kulin aristocratic family of landlords, and his family prides themselves in beautiful women.
 However, Nikhil is different in that he married not only a poor woman, but also one who was not particularly attractive.
 He is a friend of Sandip and has allowed him to stay in his bungalow.
 In light of this, the police also suspect him of harbouring some "hidden protest".
 In reality, Nikhil considers himself to be more aware of his country's role in a broader sense, and refuses to take part in the Swadeshi movement.

 Bimala

-Bimala is the wife of Nikhil.
+Bimala is married to Nikhil.
 She is described as not very pretty and from a much more humble background than Nikhil.
 She loves her husband dearly, and enjoys being completely devoted to him.
 At the beginning of the novel, she seems to be confined to the traditional female role, and has no thoughts of entering the real world, even with persuasion from her husband.
 Her feelings make a rapid change with the occurrence of the Swadeshi movement, due to Sandip's radical influence.